Good Morning! Here’s the Monday Morning Blog!

 Shawn’s Way – A teen’s approach to dealing with bullying

 Looking for a great way to open the conversation with your teen about bullying?
-Have them read Shawn's Way, where a young high school freshman becomes the target of a bully and has to figure out how to navigate the stresses that some with it.
+Have them read Shawn’s Way, where a young high school freshman becomes the target of a bully and must figure out how to navigate the stresses that some with it.